InconceivableDuck/joke-sender/README.md

 You can find the resulting `jokes.json` file in this repo at `/joke-sender/files/jokes.json`.

 ## Sending the Jokes
-The `joke-sender` folder in this repo is a [Losant Application Template](https://docs.losant.com/templates/overview/).
+The `joke-sender` folder in this repo is a [Application Template](https://docs.losant.com/templates/overview/) for the [Losant IoT Platform](https://www.losant.com).
 This template contains the workflow that pulls a random joke from `jokes.json` and sends it via SMS.

 If you want to use this template yourself:
 1. Zip the `jokes-sender` folder.